Live-In Care is one of the safest types of care during COVID-19. Find out more here

-Dementia Charities in the UK
+Dementia charities in the UK

-Throughout the United Kingdom a number of charities exist to help those who have been diagnosed with dementia, their family and their carers.
-Dementia charities in the UK raise funds in order to address many different aspects of dementia.
-These include conducting scientific and academic research into the prevention and effective treatment of the condition, the provision of trained and qualified carers, nurses and support staff, and assisting people with dementia to lead dignified, independent and fulfilled lives.
+Throughout the United Kingdom there are number of leading dementia charities that help those who have been diagnosed with dementia, their families and their carers.
+They raise critical funds in order to address the many aspects of dementia.
+These include conducting scientific and academic research into the prevention and effective treatment of the condition, the provision of trained and qualified carers, nurses and support staff, supporting family carers in the community caring for a loved one living with the condition and assisting people with dementia to lead a dignified, independent and fulfilled life.

 The result of a pilot-scheme aimed to provide ‘Admiral Nurses’ – trained specialists in the provision of dementia care - which began in London in 1990, Dementia UK was registered as a charity in 1994.
 The Admiral Nurses were named in honour of the charity’s original benefactor Joseph Levy CBE BEM, nicknamed ‘Admiral Joe’ for his love of sailing.

-The Alzheimer’s Society (including Dementia Friends)
+The Alzheimer’s Society

-The Alzheimer's Society raises funds via membership and strives to help people living with dementia in the UK to achieve the best possible quality of life as well as providing support and assistance to families and carers.
+The Alzheimer's Society raises funds via membership and strives to help people living with dementia in the UK to achieve the best possible quality of life, as well as providing support and assistance to families and carers.

 The Alzheimer's Society also works with people with dementia and their carers to decide which research projects into the treatment and possible cure of the condition are most worth funding.
-By sponsoring ground-breaking research the society hopes to continually improve current dementia treatments and ultimately to eradicate the condition
+By sponsoring ground-breaking research, the society hopes to continually improve current dementia treatments and ultimately to eradicate the condition

-This understanding gives rise to a set of principles and highly practical skills which enable care givers to work positively with dementia and connect with the person through the establishment of a common language.
+This understanding gives rise to a set of principles and highly practical skills which enable caregivers to work positively with dementia and connect with the person through the establishment of a common language.

 Age UK is the largest charity in Britain dedicated to ensuring that people over the age of sixty can continue to enjoy an active, happy, fulfilled and independent lifestyle.
 Age UK provides advice, guidance and support covering a range of conditions which may affect people in their later years, including dementia.

 Funded by donations, retail income from its high street charity shops, charitable activities and other forms of trading, Age UK’s vision is to provide “a world where everyone can love later life”.
-It hopes to achieve this by funding improvements to, among other things, pensions systems; care provision; rights for older people; housing conditions; the promotion of independence and the eradication of isolation and loneliness.
+It hopes to achieve this by funding improvements to, among other things, pensions systems, care provision, rights for older people, housing conditions, the promotion of independence and the eradication of isolation and loneliness.

 RICE (The Research Institute for the Care of Older People)